Pheonix-5/Road-Rush/README.md

 - Network – TCP and UDP network sockets, data encapsulation facilities, HTTP and FTP classes

 # HOW TO USE

+- after forking the repo. in your device, open road rush.sln file, it will open whole solution in visual studio community.
+- setup SFML in C drive
-- after you fork the repo in your PC, setup SFML in C drive
+- if you haven't placed SFML in C drive it will show error
+- because there are two fields where we have to pass the location of SFML directory

 <img width="578" alt="Screenshot 2022-11-22 205125" src="https://user-images.githubusercontent.com/82761151/203353689-fc26cd19-6853-40ed-81ca-fd712d6aaec8.png">
 <img width="584" alt="Screenshot 2022-11-22 205151" src="https://user-images.githubusercontent.com/82761151/203353698-4f079adc-cd9a-44b3-a570-fbc3318f7d92.png">

-- if you haven't placed SFML in C drive it will show error
 - And you are ready to go :)
 - download SFML from - https://www.sfml-dev.org/download/sfml/2.5.1/
 - If want to contact then just mail me at <8859akshaysharma@gmail.com>